 Eggplant Parmesan

 Author Notes: This is my Nonna's recipe and most of the ingredients came from her beloved garden.
 She used to fry the eggplant in egg and flour, but I only use flour and fry them on baking sheets in a hot oven.
 I always thought the egg batter soaked up too much of the sauce.
-My version makes it lighter and creamier and you use a lot less oil. - Nancy Jo
+My version makes it lighter and creamier and you use a lot less oil. —Nancy Jo

 Food52 Review: All of the cooking here is centered around getting the eggplant and tomatoes to the right texture so that when you fuse them, neither the sauce is watery nor the eggplant soggy.
 Nancy Jo accomplishes this by baking slabs of flour-dusted eggplant in the oven with just a trace of oil.
 They come out as stiff as cards.
 And the tomatoes are cooked down in the pan until pulpy.
 When the two meet in a baking dish, the eggplant soaks up some tomato juices but retains its own character so you get distinct layers.
 And Nancy Jo adds the mozzarella as a center layer, so you get the warm melted cheese right in the belly of the dish.
-Use fresh mozzarella, which is creamy and even a little sweet. - A&M - A&M
+Use fresh mozzarella, which is creamy and even a little sweet. - A&M —The Editors

 Serves 6